barichd/brailleorch/borframework.md

 Add hand change signs for selected passage
 This is for piano or other 2-staff music where some hand changes occur on one staff with direction change of stems.
 This dialog will let you choose which direction is for which hand, and add hand signs into the passage.

+Convert slur
+This option will convert slur in the current phrase, either from common (dots 1-4) to phrasing (dots 5-6-2-3 for open, and 4-5-1-2 for close) or vice versa.
+Normally, except vocal part, the software will apply phrasing slur when the phrase is very long, usually more than 5 notes.
+Or we can set the phrase length for detection.
+Note that this conversion is not applied to the music with nested slurs, since the outer one should always be phrasing slur.

 combining and split
 There must be a submenu of this.
 When in post production, sometimes a multipart braille system containing only one measure can be combined to another one, or a multimeasure braille system has to be splitted into two (after adding missing items) or more.
 Combine with